The concept of Profiles for OSI, and the structure of the

 - ISO/IEC ISP 11185 is the Register of control object type definitions;

-- ISO/IEC ISP 11186 is the Register of attribute assignment type definitions;
+- ISO/IEC ISP 11186 is the Register of assignment-type definitions;

 - ISO/IEC ISP 11187 contains the specifications of VT Application Profiles.